 Drone regulations in France

-Overview of the European rules that apply in France
+Overview of the European rules with effectiveness in France

 In France, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.